-The Wing Luke Museum, the only Pan-Asian Pacific American Museum in the U.S, was established in the late 1960’s to present the history, culture and important issues of the Asian-American community.
+The Wing Luke Museum, the only Pan-Asian Pacific American Museum in the U.S., was established in the late 1960s to present the history, culture, and important issues of the Asian-American community.
 The historic East Kong Yick Building in Seattle’s Chinatown/international district is the new home of the museum, replacing its original 10,000 sq. ft. location.
-The renovation resulted in 40,000 sq. ft. of state-of-the art space for community gatherings and exhibitions, art shows, curatorial work, museum artifacts, and space for mixed use commercial tenants such as coffee and book shops.
-The museum plays a central role in the revival of the surrounding neighborhood, and continues to be on the forefront of Asian-American and Asian Pacific culture, art, and history.
+The renovation resulted in 40,000 sq. ft. of state-of-the-art space for community gatherings and exhibitions, art shows, curatorial work, museum artifacts, and space for mixed-use commercial tenants such as coffee and book shops.
+The museum plays a central role in the revival of the surrounding neighborhood and continues to be at the forefront of Asian-American and Asian-Pacific culture, art, and history.